marcosTulli/beebank/README.md

 A modern, responsive banking frontend application built with Next.js, Material UI, and TypeScript.
 Features include user authentication, account management, and transaction tracking — all backed by a clean UI and modular architecture.

+I spent approximately 5 to 6 hours on this project, focusing on delivering all the required tasks while leaving room for future UI improvements.
+I also made an effort to modularize the code as much as possible.

 ##  Tech Stack

 *   Next.js 14